Silent Madness: Plot

 Gilmore heads back to the sorority, and introduces Mark to the girls.
 Jane asks Mark to drive her to a nearby lake so she can meet up with her sister Susan.
 Mark agrees to do so, but tells the rest of the girls to lock up and stay together.
 After Mark and Jane get to the lake, however, they find both Susan and her boyfriend Paul dead (having been killed by Howard earlier).
 Meanwhile, at the sorority, Howard sneaks out of the basement and kills Cheryl and Pam.

 Mark tells Jane to call Sheriff Liggett whilst he goes back to the sorority to save Gilmore.
 Whilst driving there, however, Jesse and Virgil follow him, having spotted Gilmore's car that he was driving.
 Upon arriving, Mark is knocked unconscious and restrained by the attendants, who then pursue Gilmore throughout the building.
 Whilst fleeing, Gilmore encounters Howard, who knocks her unconscious before dragging her into the boiler room and placing her in a trap that will cause an industrial drill to kill her after the lights are turned on.
-Jesse and Virgil find her, but Jesse is killed whilst sexually assaulting Gilmore after Virgil inadvertedly activates the trap.
-Howard then appears and kills Virgil, before beginning to persue Gilmore throughout the boiler room.
+Jesse and Virgil find her, but Jesse is killed whilst sexually assaulting Gilmore after Virgil inadvertently activates the trap.
+Howard then appears and kills Virgil, before beginning to pursue Gilmore throughout the boiler room.

 The chase leads both Gilmore and Howard to the main entrance of the sorority house, where Gilmore manages to overpower and kill Howard.
 However, Mrs. Collins suddenly appears and begins crying out in anguish.
 It is revealed that Howard was actually Mrs. Collins's son, and that Collins was the one who had murdered the girls whom had hazed him all those years prior.
 The emergency services then arrive, and the movie ends with Gilmore and Mark heading back to New Jersey together.